Sometime back in 1977…

 There’s greatness throughout – the fiercely unsentimental approach makes for a gut-punching, at times shocking journey.
 There’s no Hollywood glamour at all – even the presence of Roy Scheider doesn’t make it feel like a blockbuster.
 He’s never looked so grimy, shabby or shaken up.
 The photography and location work is incredible – you feel like you’re right there in the dirt of the village, the heat of the fire, the density of the jungle.
 German electronic pioneers Tangerine Dream deliver a stand-out score – their first ever soundtrack, and far, far, far from their last – that really adds to the moodiness.
 The ending is appropriately downbeat – unimaginable any other way, frankly.
 Bizarrely, the film is still rated PG in the US – this was from the era when you could get away with a lot more in a so-called family certified picture.
 We get two F-bombs during the first act for starters, and there’s a fair bit of bloody violence too.
 The UK settled for the more appropriate ‘AA’ (over 14’s only) and eventual ‘15’ certificates.

 In regards to public availability, Sorcerer drifted on the fringes.
-The UK never seemed to get any kind of home video release, and we don’t seem to have been a television screening since the early 1980’s.
+Here in the UK we never seemed to get any kind of home video release, and there doesn’t seem to have been a television screening since the early 1980’s.
 There were VHS and Laserdisc releases in the US and a full-screen Region 1 DVD release back in 1998 and I can only vouch for the quality of the transfer in regards to the latter.
 It was dreadful – blurry, washed-out and pan-and-scanned, totally compromising the amazing visuals.
-Of course, that was the first time I ever got to see the film (and the only available version to me until recently), so I could only assume it was an appalling version of the original.
-Warner Bros.’ new Blu-Ray confirms this.
-This latest release is a revelation and it is an absolute joy to see this film look so good.
+Warner Bros.’ new Blu-Ray is a revelation and it is an absolute joy to see this film look so good.
 I’ll be disposing of my old DVD tomorrow.